commerce-docs/adobe-comdox-exl-rake-tasks/SETUP.md

 # Setup Guide for Adobe Docs Rake Tasks

-This guide explains how to set up and use the `adobe-docs-rake-tasks` gem in your documentation repositories.
+This guide explains how to set up and use the `adobe-comdox-exl-rake-tasks` gem in your documentation repositories.

 ## Quick Start